UofTCoders/council/Constitution.md

 #### The Special Events Coordinator shall:

-* Responsible for coordinating and organizing:
+* Be responsible for coordinating and organizing:
     - Software Carpentry workshops throughout the year (at least one per term)
     - Workshops with various organizations (e.g. CUPE)
     - Any other coding type events that come up (e.g. hackathons, code sprints)

 #### The RQM Course Coordinator shall:

-* Responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on [the course by Christie Bahlai](https://cbahlai.github.io/rqm-template/)) at the University of Toronto with the help of the other UofT Coders executive council members;
+* Be responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on [the course by Christie Bahlai](https://cbahlai.github.io/rqm-template/)) at the University of Toronto with the help of the other UofT Coders executive council members;
 * Act as the main liaison between UofT Coders and RQM host department, and/or any other groups at the University of Toronto related to the RQM course implementation.

 ### Termination of Executives or General Members: